 \section{Properties of the Turnpike Function}

 This section studies properties of the turnpike function.
 Theorem~\ref{utt} shows that the turnpike function is bounded on each closed interval without irregular points.
 Theorem~\ref{uttirr} extends this fact to all closed intervals.
 Theorem~\ref{uppersemi} shows that the turnpike function is upper semicontinuous at each regular point.
 Theorem~\ref{Ndiff} provides necessary and sufficient conditions for the turnpike function to be discontinuous at a regular point.
-Theorem~\ref{Nd} shows that at a regular point $\alpha_*$, at which the turnpike function is not continuous, there exists an optimal decision rule such that it is also $(N(\alpha_*)-1)$-horizon-first-step optimal for some discount factors close to $\alpha_*.$ Theorem~\ref{ndclass} shows that a point, at which the turnpike function is discontinuous, must be either an irregular point or an $n$-horizon irregular point for some $n\in\N^+$.
+Theorem~\ref{Nd} shows that at a regular point $\alpha$, at which the turnpike function is not continuous, there exists an optimal decision rule such that it is also $(N(\alpha)-1)$-horizon-first-step optimal for some discount factors close to $\alpha.$ Theorem~\ref{ndclass} shows that a point, at which the turnpike function is discontinuous, must be either an irregular point or an $n$-horizon irregular point for some $n\in\N^+$.
 As a result, any subinterval of $[0,1)$, on which the turnpike function is bounded, can be partitioned into finitely many turnpike intervals; Corollary~\ref{finitetpi}.
 Theorem~\ref{Lebesgue} states the existence of a closed subset of the interval $[0,1)$ on which the turnpike function is bounded, and the Lebesgue measures of the points in $[0,1)$ outside of such set can be chosen arbitrarily small.